JamesSloan/VercelGenUI_MCP/implementation_plan.md

 # Implementation Plan: MCP + Vercel AI SDK UI Integration

+When running commands in terminal, use ; not &&

 ## Phase 1: Project Setup and Dependencies
 1. Initialize Next.js project with TypeScript
    - Create new Next.js 14+ project